Like a moth to a flame

 Artist: Sha Sarwari

 Sha Sarwari is a multidisciplinary visual artist who came to Australia as a refugee from Afghanistan in 2000.
-Like a moth to a flame is a collection of Sha’s most recent work.
+In 2020, Like a moth to a flame is a collection of Sha’s most recent work.
 His work speaks of a place that exists between two worlds, longing and belonging, with a pointed reference to the political discourse around refugees and migration, identity, place, memory, nationhood and personal lived experience.

 The exhibition title Like a moth to a flame is used as a metaphor for the often tragic plight of refugees.
 A moths fatal attraction to bright lights is a well-known allusion to a person who is ‘apt to be tempted by something that would lead to their downfall’.